-DIANA TURNER-FORTE, RAD RTS, MA, certified HHP is a Teaching Artist, Dancer, Writer and Artistic Director of the Choreographic Institute of North Carolina.
+DIANA TURNER-FORTE, RAD RTS, MA, certified HHP and Reiki Master/Teacher, as well as a Teaching Artist in Dance and Movement, Author and Artistic Director of the Choreographic Institute of North Carolina.
 Her professional dance career spans over forty years and includes performing with--

 - Chicago Ballet